 Given that $\sF$ is Polish, it is possible to equip it with metric exclusion ideals.
-For instance, it is possible to exclude a family of closed sets, e.g., a point or the family of all singletons, or the family of lower dimensional sets for closed sets in $\R^d$.
+For instance, it is possible to exclude a family of closed sets, such as a point, the family of all singletons, or the family of lower-dimensional sets for closed sets in $\R^d$.

-\paragraph{Ideals on compact sets in $\R^d$} Consider the family $\sK^d$ of compact sets in $\R^d$ equipped with the linear scaling and the modulus $\modulus(x)=\|x\|$ given by the Euclidean norm.
+\paragraph{Ideals on compact sets in $\R^d$} Consider the family $\sK^d$ of compact sets in $\R^d$ equipped with linear scaling and the modulus $\modulus(x)=\|x\|$ given by the Euclidean norm.
 The ideal $\fK^0$ is generated by the modulus $\ttau$, which equals the distance from the origin to the nearest point of $K$ and is infinite if $K=\emptyset$.
 Hence, $\fK^0$ is the trace of $\fF^0$ on $\sK^d$.
-Furthermore, let $\fK_0$ be the Hausdorff metric exclusion ideal on nonempty sets from $\sK^d$ obtained by excluding $\cone=\{0\}$.
+Furthermore, let $\fK_0$ be the Hausdorff metric exclusion ideal on non-empty sets in $\sK^d$ obtained by excluding $\cone=\{0\}$.
 This ideal is generated by the modulus